 TIMELINE: Starting in January, our students will begin to make contact and apply for your position(s).
 We encourage you to list your position(s) and begin the screening process ASAP, since many students are already exploring and beginning to commit to summer options.
 That said, students will continue making plans throughout the spring.
 We will remove the position listing when you let us know it has been filled.

-LOCATION: We encourage you to consider making remote internship options available.
+LOCATION: We encourage you to consider both in-person and remote internship opportunities depending on your organization’s policies.

 Can't afford to pay an intern?

-If a student is offered a position with an employer who lacks the capacity to pay a full-time intern, that student can apply to the Energy Internship Program for summer 2021 funding, as long as they will not be graduating in May 2021.
+If a student is offered a position with an employer who lacks the capacity to pay a full-time intern, that student can apply to the Energy Internship Program for summer 2024 funding, as long as they will not be graduating in May 2024.
 Student funding applications will be accepted on a rolling basis until funds are exhausted.
-Thanks to a partnership with the Energy Access Project at Duke, a portion of the funding is reserved for internships related to energy access or energy transitions in low- and middle-income countries.
+Thanks to a partnership with the James E. Rogers Energy Access Project at Duke, a portion of the funding is reserved for internships related to energy access or energy transitions in low- and middle-income countries.

 Questions?